nwjs/nw.js/README.md

 * Complete support for [Node.js APIs](http://nodejs.org/api/) and all its [third party modules](https://npmjs.org).
 * Good performance: Node and WebKit runs in the same thread: Function calls are made straightforward; objects are in the same heap and can just reference each other;
 * Easy to package and distribute apps.
+* Available on Linux, Mac OSX and Windows

 # Downloads